Day 173

 1 Kings 11:1–13

 How could Soloman, such a wise man, be so foolish over women?
 He was also disobedient.
 God had said don’t marry women from those places.
 But Solomon did.
 God said that they would lead him astray.
-They did.
+And they did.

 Verse of the Day